creatoro/orm-sso/README.md

-# SSO driver for Kohana ORM
+# SSO module driver for Kohana ORM

 This driver will enable support for Kohana ORM in the [SSO module](https://github.com/creatoro/kohana-sso).